bcaddy/bcaddy.github.io/_posts/2024-posts/2024-02-02-cholla-3-and-reconstruction-refactor.md

 ## Cholla Hack Day/v3.0

-We've been working on our release of v3.0 of Cholla so we spent our hack day this week finalizing that and the official release should be early next week.
+We've been working on our release of v3.0 of Cholla so we spent our hack day this week finalizing that and the official release was today!
 In addition, I tried using CUDA streams to run multiple kernels concurrently on the GPU.
 This didn't lead to any performance increase so I scrapped it.
 Per the suggestion of some other members of the group I also made PRs [#368](https://github.com/cholla-hydro/cholla/pull/368) and [#369](https://github.com/cholla-hydro/cholla/pull/369) to make some member variables private and add automatic retries of the testing step in our Jenkins pipeline; sometimes tests fails for external reasons and we don't want that to require as much manual intervention.

 ## Reconstruction Refactor